 The Head Start Program Performance Standards require that we establish and maintain a formal structure of shared governance with parents.
-This structure consists of the following groups: Policy Council, Policy Committee and Parent Committees through which parents can participate in policy making or other decisions about the program.
+Citywide Policy Council and center Parent Committees offer parents an opportunity to participate in policy making or other decisions about the program.

 PARENT COMMITTEES: Each center establishes a Parent Committee composed exclusively of parents of children currently enrolled at the center.
 Every parent of a child currently enrolled in a center is a member of the Parent Committee.
-Through the Parent Committees, parents are able to advise staff in developing and implementing local center policies, activities and services; plan, conduct and participate in informal as well as formal programs and activities for parents and staff; and within the guidelines established by the governing body and Policy Council, participate in the recruitment and screening of prospective Head Start and Early Head Start employees and the review of current employee terminations.
-Each Parent Committee elects a representative and alternate to the ABCD Head Start & Children's Service Policy Council.
+Through the Parent Committees, parents are able to advise staff in developing and implementing local center procedures, activities and services; plan, conduct and participate in informal as well as formal programs and activities for parents and staff.
+Each Parent Committee elects a representative and alternate to serve on the citywide ABCD Head Start & Children's Service Policy Council.
 The Policy Council representative updates the Parent Committee regarding the actions taken by the Policy Council.

-POLICY COUNCIL: The Policy Council is composed of elected representatives from each of the local Parent Committees and Policy Committee from all of the ABCD Head Start and Early Head Start centers and partner programs.
+POLICY COUNCIL: The Policy Council is composed of elected representatives from each of the local Parent Committees from all of the ABCD Head Start and Early Head Start centers and partner programs.
 The Council elects a Chairperson, Vice-Chairperson, Secretary and Treasurer.
 In addition, they elect one Representative and one Alternate to represent the Policy Council on the ABCD Board of Directors and the Massachusetts Head Start Association.
-The Policy Council's responsibilities include: assisting management staff in decision-making related to program policies, recommending and or ratifying staff hiring or terminations, reviewing the budget, providing input on grant developments and advocating for the program.
+The Policy Council's responsibilities include: assisting program leadership staff in decision-making related to program policies, recommending and or ratifying staff hiring or terminations, reviewing the budget, providing input on grant submissions, development activities and advocating for the program.

-HEALTH SERVICES ADVISORY COMMITTEE: The Health Services Advisory Committee (HSAC) is an advisory group that brings together staff, parents, health care providers and other community partners to discuss the planning, operation, and evaluation of the Health, Nutrition and Mental Health services in Head Start.
+HEALTH AND MENTAL HEALTH ADVISORY COMMITTEE: The Health Services Advisory Committee (HSAC) is an advisory group that brings together staff, parents, health care providers and other partners in the community to discuss the planning, operation, and evaluation of the health, mental health and nutrition services.
 The mission of this committee is to support the health and wellness of each Head Start and Early Head Start child and family.
 All families are welcomed and encouraged to be part of this committee.